Tu carrito está vacío

 All the projects which we choose to support through the purchase of carbon credits are of the highest quality and are verified by the leading standards in the voluntary carbon market - Gold Standard and Verified Carbon Standard (VCS) in combination with the Climate, Community & Biodiversity Standards (CCB).
 This means the projects and their associated emissions reductions have been evaluated against strict criteria and in addition provide benefits beyond climate mitigation such as supporting jobs in the local community or biodiversity protection.
-The projects we currently support include:

 In the countries where most of our products are made fossil fuels including coal remain a major part of the energy mix.
 Energy derived from fossil fuels generates high carbon emissions as well as particulate matter and sulphur dioxide which is harmful to health.

 Grid-connected renewable power plants supply clean energy to the grid, providing an affordable and reliable source of power in local regions.
 Through supporting renewable energy projects and displacing fossil fuel electricity, these projects cut thousands of tonnes of emissions annually, as well as alleviating air pollution, supporting energy security and promoting the adoption of renewable energy.

 The projects also generate local employment opportunities during assembly, installation, and operation of the installations.

 Forest protection and reforestation in Colombia, Brazil and Indonesia

 Forests acts as a vital carbon sink which stabilise the global climate with the Amazon Rainforest alone making up nearly a third of all the tropical rainforest left on Earth.
 However, many areas have become significantly degraded due to deforestation for agriculture and timber and face continued pressure from further development.
 Projects in these areas partner with local communities to develop solutions which provide sustainable growth of the economy while protecting and restoring vulnerable natural resources.